ygz213/Real-file.extnsn/README.md

 # Real-file.extnsn

-A tool to detect your file's real extension.
+This is just a GUI that detects your file's real extension using the filetype module.

 ## Requirements